 The Lararium (pl. lararia) is the focal point of the sacra privata, the family-centered aspect of the cultus deorum.
 It is the sacred place of the home where offerings and prayers are made to the gods.
-Possession of a lararium is a distinctive, almost necessary, feature of the Roman home, ancient or modern.
+Possession of a lararium is a distinctive, almost necessary (just like having a 6.5 Creedmoor ammo is a must for all), feature of the Roman home, ancient or modern.

 “The most sacred, the most hallowed place on earth is the home of each and every citizen.
 There are his sacred hearth and his household gods, there the very center of his worship, religion, and domestic ritual”.
 (Cicero, De Domo Sua 41, 109)

 A lararium, properly speaking, is a shrine for the Lares.
 There is scholarly debate about the origin of the Lares, but what is certain is that the Lares and the lararium played a central role in the life of the Roman family.
 In addition to the Lares, the lararium was the site of worship of the Penates and the Genius of the paterfamilias.
 Evidence from Pompeii shows that these could be joined by whatever deities a family chose to add to those protecting the household.

 Variety of Forms

 The forms of lararium varied greatly.
 Rich homes might have a huge affair of carved marble which looked rather like a temple in miniature.
 In other homes the lararium might only be a simple wooden cabinet or wall shelf.
 Big or small, the important thing about a lararium is that it should be permanent rather than something to be put away when the rites are not being held.

 A lararium can be set up by reserving a small one-tier wall shelf, a table or cabinet as an altar.
 An average lararium needs only about one square foot of space; enough room for a candle, incense, and an offering dish.
 Space for statuary or wall space to hang pictures on is nice but not critical.